didit-protocol/didit-demo-center/README.md

 Each workflow can be fully customized in the Didit Business Console.
 Switch between workflows in the UI to see different configurations and required steps.

+## Didit CAPTCHA

+The demo also includes a **Didit CAPTCHA** component — a bot-resistant CAPTCHA powered by liveness verification.
+Users complete a quick face check instead of solving puzzles, providing a better user experience while maintaining security.

+To use Didit CAPTCHA, you'll need to create a liveness-only workflow in the Didit Business Console and set the `DIDIT_LIVENESS_WORKFLOW_ID` environment variable.

 ## Workflow IDs

 You will need Workflow IDs to run the flows in your own environment.